Dry eye disease affects a growing amount of people around the world for several reasons.

 Lid-related evaporative dry eye is most notably caused by Meibomian Gland Dysfunction (MGD).2

 Your tears are made up of water and oil.
 The watery layer, produced by the lacrimal gland, keeps your eyes moist and helps keep out dirt and debris.
 The oil layer keeps the watery layer from evaporating and is produced by your Meibomian glands.
-Your Meibomian glands sit at the edges of your eyelids and every time you blink they spread it across the eye’s surface.
+Your Meibomian glands sit at the edges of your eyelids and every time you blink they spread the oil across the eye’s surface.